johnaa123/miyoo_rel/README.md

 ## Known issues:
   1. Ghost keys when press more than 3 keys
-  2. Need to double click DOWN key when start sdlpal_v1 and sdlpal_v2
+  2. Need to double click DOWN key when start the game of sdlpal_v1/sdlpal_v2
   3. Take about 5 seconds back to 60fps in sms emulator
-  4. gpsp will hang when enter menu
+  4. Crash issue found in gpsp emulator when enter menu